PostHog/posthog.com/contents/handbook/people/onboarding.md

 ## The Week Before They Join

-Charles and the new team member's manager will mostly do this.
+Eltje and the new team member's manager will mostly do this.

-<input type="checkbox"/> Add the team member to [CharlieHR](https://posthog.charliehr.com/) and ask them to fill in all details, upload relevant docs (e.g. passport scan) <br>
+<input type="checkbox"/> Add the team member to [CharlieHR](https://posthog.charliehr.com/) and ask them to fill in all details, upload relevant docs (e.g. passport scan).
+Once they are on, manually change their profile so their holiday requests are auto-approved. <br>
 <input type="checkbox"/>  (UK only) Send a copy of their HMRC new starter form on CharlieHR to DRG, and include their salary and if they are full or part time <br>
 <input type="checkbox"/>  Send team member a copy of this page so they can check everything has been done <br>
 <input type="checkbox"/>  (US only) Add the team member to [Gusto](https://app.gusto.com) <br>